gbronca/django-app/README.md

 5. A user should be able to see the status of a bug or feature;

-    * The possible status are:
+    * The possible states are:

         * Pending;
         * In Progress;